sahanasatishhh/W2Meet-As-A-MicroService/System Architecture.md

 ## Service Boundaries

+`gateway-service`
+1. Acts as the **single public entrypoint** to the system.
+2. Forwards client requests to appropriate backend services, hiding internal URLs and ports.
+3. Implements **simple round-robin load balancing** across multiple replicas of compute services (e.g., `availability-service` and/or `suggestion-service`).

+**Reason**
+Provides a single external entrypoint while handling routing, load balancing, and hiding internal service topology.

 `user-service`
 1. Stores the record of unique identifiers for each user alongside their availabilities for the list (2D arrays)
 2. Stores and accesses this data in Redis and SQl as the fall back with caching.